Mr-E-User/Planets/README.md

 _Note: running this script requires SFML 2.6.1 to be linked_

 ## Overview
 Click on the screen to place a planet with the current configurations and watch the free-bodies interact.
-The code certainly isn't perfect, but it was a means for me to start learning C++ in high school.
+The code certainly isn't perfect, but it was a means for me to start learning C++ in high school _and is no longer reflective of my current C++ skill level_.

 ## List of Planet's Controllable Settings:
 - Stationary/Moveable: toggled on/off by pressing `t`